antz22/ConnectAnon/README.md

 - unsplash API production - how to download stuff?
 - clean up and abstract!
 - volunteer request page - grade, gender, username, whether or not they've been talked to before
+- also fix component and model names lol

 POTENTIAL